singh-man/books/crackingTheCoding/05_bitManipulation.md

 If you're rusty on bit manipulation, try the following exercises by hand.
 The items in the third column can be solved manually or with "tricks" (described below).
 For simplicity,  assume that these are four-bit numbers.

-If you get  confused, work them through as a base 1O number.
+If you get  confused, work them through as a base 10 number.
 You can  then apply the  same process to  a binary number.
-Remember that /\ indicates an XOR, and= is a NOT (negation).
+Remember that ^ indicates an XOR, and ~ is a NOT (negation).

 |              |              |                   |
 | --           | --           | --                |